 CLI Reference

-The burner CLI manages authentication, deploys, and preview lifecycle from your terminal.
+The burner CLI lets you spin up, manage, and tear down burners from your terminal.

 Installation